Hamza-Azeem/E-Commerce-System/README.md

 After completing these steps, the application should be up and running.

+## **Application Architecture**

+The application initially followed a monolithic architecture, where all components were integrated into a single system.
+As the project evolved, the email service was refactored using a microservices architecture, enhancing modularity and scalability in handling email communications with users.

+### **Microservice Architecture**

+- **Configuration Server**:
+    - Centralized location where the configuration of all services is managed, enabling easier modifications and preventing decoupling.

+- **Discovery Server**:
+    - Allows all microservices in the project to register themselves, facilitating communication and enabling services to discover one another.

+- **API Gateway**:
+    - Acts as an entry point for all incoming requests, handling authentication and authorization while routing requests to the appropriate services.
+It also implements the circuit breaker pattern for resilience.

+- **Email Service**:
+    - A dedicated service responsible for sending emails to users of the e-commerce application.

+- **E-Commerce**:
+    - An N-tier application that handles user information, products, categories, vouchers, and carts.

 ## **Application Initialization**

 - Upon the first start of the application, a default user is created: